 Traditional psychiatry and psychotherapy aim to understand the underlying causes of a person’s problems.
 They also focus on unconscious thoughts, feelings, and behaviors.

 Reality therapy, on the other hand, emphasizes the present.
-The goal is to change current behavior in order to address a mental health issue.
+The goal is to change current behavior in order to address mental health conditions and improve relationships.

 Additionally, reality therapy rejects the idea of mental illness.
 Dr. Glasser believed that people aren’t mentally ill, they just choose inappropriate behaviors to satisfy their needs instead.